avwsolutions/DOD-AMS-Workshop/workshop.md

 # firewall-cmd --reload

 ```
-Since there default virtual host configuration template for *httpd* is not working due CentOS restrictions (httpd 2.4), we have to add some additional configuration.
+Since the default virtual host configuration template for *httpd* is not working due CentOS restrictions (httpd 2.4), we have to add some additional configuration.

 **Correct configuration**